gsyhei/GXStarGame/GXStarGame/Technical-Support-English.md

 ## 💬 Final Words

-Thank you for choosing Star Match!
+Thank you for choosing Star Magician!
 We will continue to improve the game to provide you with a better experience.

 If you have any questions, suggestions, or feedback, please feel free to contact us: